 Breach of patient confidentiality.
 Patient privacy is of the utmost importance.
 Failure to protect this information may mean loss of your license and even criminal charges.

 Registered nurses are in high demand.
 Working with the public to provide for their needs is a very important job and therefore standards are in place to protect both the professional and the patient.
 Violation of standards could result in the Board of Examiners for Nursing revoking one’s license.
-If you are at risk of losing your license, please contact Hartford registered nurse license defense attorney Dennis Mancini.
+If you are at risk of losing your license, please contact a Hartford registered nurse license defense lawyer like those on our team.